Get a Quote

 Understanding the Basics: Matte Finish vs Glossy

 Before you can choose the right option for your project, it helps to understand what makes each printing finish unique.
-Both have their place, but knowing the difference between matte and glossy will help you match the right style to your brand’s needs.
+Both have their place, but knowing the difference between matte and glossy print will help you match the right style to your brand’s needs.

 What is a Glossy Finish?